Miruken-DotNet/Miruken/Doc/article/en-US/configuration/castleWindsorConfiguration.rst

 :note: Miruken has first class integration with Castle Windsor, but Miruken does not require you to use Castle Windsor for your container.
 Miruken does not even require you to use a container.
 All of that being said, we love Castle Windsor and use it in our own projects.

-One of the main ways of configuring Castle Windsor is the :code:`Container.Install()` method.
+One of the main ways of configuring a Castle Windsor container is the :code:`Container.Install()` method.
 It accepts a comma seperated list of :code:`IWindsorInstaller` instances.
 These installers do all the work of registering objects and configuring the container.

 In this very basic Castle Windsor Container all the :code:`IWindsorInstaller` classes in the current assembly will be run. :code:`FromAssembly.This()` returns an :code:`IWindsorInstaller`.

 .. literalinclude:: /example/mirukenCastleExamples/basicWindsorContainer.cs

+We used to use this simple form of configuration, but found that we had to list assemblies multiple times, and asemblies would sometimes be scanned multiple times which is not optimal.
+Features solves this problem.

 Features
 ========

 At a high level a feature is an implementation of a Miruken concept.
-It may be a Protocol, Handler, Validator, or Mediator, etc.  On a very practical level features are implemented across multiple assemblies.
-The :code:`Features` object has several ways to specify your application assemblies so that they can be installed in your container.
+It may be a Protocol, Handler, Validator, or Mediator, etc.  On a very practical level features are application code implemented across multiple assemblies.
+The :code:`Features` object has several ways to specify your application assemblies so that they can be installed in the container.

 FromAssemblies(params Assembly[] assemblies)
 --------------------------------------------